GBH, ABH & AssaultMeet the team

 Which is worse – ABH charges or GBH charges?

 GBH is considered the more severe offence, as the actions that are covered by this particular term are ones that result in wounding, broken bones or other serious injuries.
 This is reflected in the possible penalties, which state that GBH is punishable by sentences up to life in prison, while the maximum sentence for ABH is a 5-year custodial term.

-What is the difference between GBH and ABH?
+What is the difference between a GBH charge and an ABH charge?

 The difference between GBH and ABH is as follows: the term ABH refers to an assault that results in minor injuries such as small cuts, bruises or scratches, while an act of GBH may render a person more seriously wounded, with deeper lacerations, broken bones, concussion or other injuries that will more profoundly affect the victim’s life.

-How long can the police hold you for assault?
+How long can the police hold you for an assault charge?

 A person can only be kept in custody without charge for up to 24 hours, unless a senior police officer gives permission for an extension of another 12 hours.
 After that, a magistrate can give authority for another 96 hours of detention if necessary.
 If the suspect is being held under the Terrorism Act, officers are automatically permitted to hold them for up to 14 days.